poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ## Realistic Example

-Every single `Hello World` example for any idea, concept, pattern, framework or library is super simple of understand and it just works fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem introducing new layers to the problem instead of understanding what is the real problem.
+Every single `Hello World` example for any idea, concept, pattern, framework or library is super simple to understand and it just works fine, but when we need to implement in a real project things get more complicated and often as engineers we tend to try to solve the problem by introducing new layers to the problem instead of understanding what is the real problem.

 Now that we know the advantages of the `Dependency Injection Principle` using the `Constructor Injection` approach, let's create a more realistic example to see some inconveniences and how can we solve it without introducing a new layer to the mix.

 ### The Todo's Application
 ![Todos](/public/images/dependency-injection-in-java/Todos.png)

-Let design a Todo's Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, a initial architecture can be like this:
+Let's design a Todo's Application to perform CRUD operations (Create, Read, Update, Delete) to manage our todo list, an initial architecture can be like this:

 ![3](/public/images/dependency-injection-in-java/3.png)